-We couldn’t write a blog about Christmas recipes without having a boozy drink involved, so we turned to Henry at Henry’s Wine Bar & Chocolate Café in Hythe - and he only went and made us a recipe!
+We couldn’t write a blog about Christmas recipes without having a boozy drink involved, so we turned to our friend Henry at Henry’s Wine Bar & Chocolate Café in Hythe - and he only went and made us a recipe!

 It’s called The Triple C (Christmas Coffee Cocktail) and it sounds divine.
 I’ll be giving it a go on New Year’s Eve, maybe in the afternoon to start me off early!

 If you have a home espresso machine with a steaming arm, steam the milk as you would for making a latte.
 You can also use a milk frothing machine.
 Pour into a glass.

 Add the shot of Baileys, shot of Cointreau and the freshly made double espresso.